zkrising/Tachi/docs/docs/index.md

 ## Acknowledgements

-This documentation is built ontop of the beautiful [Material MKDocs](https://squidfunk.github.io/mkdocs-material) theme.
+This documentation is built on top of the beautiful [Material MKDocs](https://squidfunk.github.io/mkdocs-material) theme.

 --8<-- "includes/abbreviations.md"